Effective Model Pruning: Measure The Redundancy of Model Components: Introduction

 EMP is a universal rule, agnostic of network architecture and pruning paradigm.
 It eliminates the need for manual budget scheduling and hyperparameter tuning, providing a versatile, robust and automatic pruning limit criterion.
 To validate the robustness of EMP, we examine the model's performance across a diverse range of criteria and network structures by pruning the model's entries by $\beta \neff$ across a range of scaling coefficients $\beta$.
 Empirical results demonstrate that models pruned by EMP consistently achieve competitive performance with their dense counterparts, underscoring its effectiveness and generality.

-Our contributions are as follows: \begin{itemize} \item We develop Effective Model Pruning, a simple rule to convert any score vector $s$ into a principled sparsity threshold $\neff$, supported by a theoretically guaranteed lower bound on the preserved mass $\seff$. \item We deduce a lower bound for the loss change $\epsilon$ between dense model and the sparse model with EMP pruning. \item We demonstrate the effectiveness of EMP across diverse architectures and pruning criteria, suggesting it may be combined with existing criteria to achieve strong performance without additional tuning. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce Effective Model Pruning, a simple rule to convert any score vector $s$ into a principled sparsity threshold $\neff$, supported by a theoretically guaranteed lower bound on the effective mass $\seff$. \item We deduce an upper bound for the loss change $\epsilon$ between dense model and the sparse model obtained by EMP. \item We demonstrate the effectiveness of EMP across diverse architectures and pruning criteria, indicating it can be combined with existing criteria to achieve strong performance without additional tuning. \end{itemize}

+This article is organized as follows.
+Section \ref{sec:related work} reviews related work on pruning criteria and targets.
+Section \ref{preliminary} discusses the geometry of the simplex in relation to $\neff$.
+Section \ref{effective pruning} develops the lower bound on effective mass $\seff$, the loss change upper bound, and the EMP algorithm.
+Section \ref{EXPeriment} reports on the empirical study conducted to evaluate the role of $\neff$ as a potential pruning threshold.
+The proof of Proposition \ref{prop:point on boundary} and the full experimental details appear in Appendices \ref{proof of thm} and \ref{detail experiments}.
+The code can be found at \url{https://github.com/noMushroomw/Effective-model-pruning}